Air Force Nuclear Weapons Center: History

+Twenty-first century

-On March 31, 2006, the Air Force reactivated the unit as the Nuclear Weapons Center, combining oversight of nuclear weapons under a single organization.
+On 31 March 2006, the Air Force reactivated the unit as the Nuclear Weapons Center, combining oversight of nuclear weapons under a single organization.
 In 2008, the Nuclear Weapons Center was redesignated the Air Force Nuclear Weapons Center.

+The Nuclear Weapons Center, Intercontinental Ballistic Missile (ICBM) Systems Directorate at Hill AFB, Utah provides technical support to Simulated Electronic Launch Minuteman (SELM) tests.
+The tests verify the reliability of the LGM-30 Minuteman intercontinental ballistic missile.
+SELM replaces key components at the Launch Control Center to allow a physical "keyturn" by missile combat crew members.
+This test allows end-to-end verification in the ICBM launch process.

+The information obtained from tests provide a complete assessment of the weapon systems for Air Force Global Strike Command (AFGSC).
+Back in the 1970s, the 44th Strategic Missile Wing hosted "Giant Pace Test 74-1," the first SELM exercise.
+Eleven sorties underwent successful simulated launch from LCC and ALCS.

-In an effort to simplify nuclear sustainment and acquisition, the center was reorganized again in 2015.
-The 377th Air Base Wing was transferred to Air Force Global Strike Command and maintenance activities in Europe to United States Air Forces in Europe - Air Forces Africa effective October 1, 2015.
+In an effort to simplify nuclear sustainment and acquisition, the Nuclear Weapons Center was reorganized again in 2015.
+The 377th Air Base Wing was transferred to Air Force Global Strike Command and maintenance activities in Europe to United States Air Forces in Europe - Air Forces Africa effective 1 October 2015.
 At that time, the AFNWC commander became dual-hatted as the Program Executive Officer for Strategic Systems aligning the sustainment activities previously handled by the center with the acquisition functions handled by the Program Executive Officer.